Service Dog Certification Preparation

 We are accept people who:

-2. Have put serious thought into their choice of dog.
+2. Have the right dog.
 What makes you think that this dog is the right dog for the job?
+Have you been raising them from puppyhood for this job?
+Are they a natural?

 4. Understand that we will not force a dog to assist you.
 Your dog must help you of their own free will, because of the bond of trust, communication, and positivity that you have built together.

-5. Have gone through our Puppy Prodigy Program or our Owner Trainer Foundations Program.
+5. Have already gone through our Puppy Prodigy Program or our Owner Trainer Foundations Program, or can demonstrate the following:

 Our Service Dog Certification Prep Program Includes: